The Benefits of Working With a Dietitian in Ontario vs A Nutritionist

 You hear words like "nutritionist", "nutrition expert", or "dietitian," but what do they really mean?

-The Problem With "Nutritionist"
+The Problem With The "Nutritionist" Title

-Don't get me wrong.
+But again, don't get me wrong.

 What Makes Dietitians Different?